 When you drop a drum loop into your project or record some vocals with a microphone, chances are it’s going to be represented as a waveform in your DAW.

-But what if there were other ways to illustrate audio signals—ways that let you look more closely at the sound and understand what it’s really made of?
-The frequency domain allows us to unlock information about our sound that’s unique from what the time domain offers – in this blog post, let’s talk about what the frequency domain is, and how analyzing it can be useful to us.
+But what if there were other ways to visualize audio signals—ways that let you look more closely at the sound and understand what it’s really made of?
+The frequency domain unlocks information about our sounds that’s unique from what the time domain offers.
+Below, we share what the frequency domain is and how analyzing it can be useful to us.

 The time domain vs. the frequency domain

-RX7 showing a waveform in blue and a time-frequency spectrogram in orange
+RX 10 showing a waveform in blue and a time-frequency spectrogram in orange.